underpostnet/engine/cli.md

 ```
  Usage: underpost new [options] <app-name>

-Create a new project
+Initializes a new Underpost project with a predefined structure.

 Arguments:
-  app-name    Application name
+  app-name    The name of the application to create.

 Options:
   -h, --help  display help for command